-Since July 2013, successive Australian governments have consistently stated that no refugees will ever be resettled from Nauru or PNG in Australia, despite a lack of viable alternatives.
-Some refugees may be able to remain in Nauru or PNG on either a temporary or permanent basis, although integration prospects are limited.
-A small number of refugees were relocated from Nauru to Cambodia under a controversial agreement with Australia, and some independently secured resettlement opportunities in Canada.
-More recently the United States agreed to resettle some (but not all) refugees from Nauru and PNG.
-New Zealand has also extended a resettlement offer but Australia has refused it.
+Since July 2013, successive Australian governments have consistently stated that no refugees will ever be resettled from Nauru or PNG in Australia.
+It was previously thought some refugees might be able to remain in Nauru or PNG on a permanent basis, but integration prospects have remained limited.
+As of 30 June 2021, 1003 refugees had been resettled to another country – 968 to the United States; 11 to Canada; 7 to Cambodia; and 17 to other countries.
+New Zealand has also extended a resettlement offer but Australia is yet to accept it.

-This factsheet serves an introduction to the Kaldor Centre’s series of publications on offshore processing.
+This factsheet serves an introduction to the Kaldor Centre’s series of resources on offshore processing.